 Business correspondence covers letters, emails, quotes, brochures, fax messages and your website.
 It also includes invoices, for which additional rules apply.
 Advertising is not part of your business correspondence.
 All relevant business correspondence should be kept in your records.

 Requirements business stationery

-You must always include your trading name and Dutch Business Register number (Handelsregisternummer).
+You must always include your trading name, Dutch Business Register number (Handelsregisternummer) and VAT number.
+The same applies to your website.
 If you operate a cooperative, mutual insurance society, private company (besloten vennootschap, bv) or public company (naamloze vennootschap, nv) and your trading name differs from the registered name (the name in the deed of incorporation), you include both the full registered name and your trading name in your business correspondence.
 For a private or public company you must include the registered office address (place of business) of the corporate entity alongside the registered name.

 Not compulsory, but useful